pacalabre/html-emails/README.md

 - It is in best practice to code out buttons rather than use images so that the e-mail provider does not block the image used for the button

+// CSS

+No CSS3 properties
+Use CSS 2.1 specs
+Use Inline Styles